Uncovering the Digital Twin Enigma

 • Interacts autonomously with various other assets and agents within a complex system which it is part of.

-• Can be queried by a user about its status in various dimensions including engineering (potential failures, maintenance needs, operating parameters), financial factors, potential risks etc.
+• Can be queried by a user about its status in various dimensions including engineering performance (potential failures, maintenance needs, operating parameters), financial factors, potential risks etc.

 • Possesses ability to answer the queries and predict its states using pre-built mathematical models, advanced statistical models (potentially including /ML algorithms) which are executed using real-time data coming from the sensors installed on the asset and its surroundings system components.

 As you would appreciate, the main difference is that instead of having a digital model for a class of an asset- for example a new aircraft engine that is being designed, we can now have a separate digital model for all engines that are mounted on the aircrafts and are flying which can be simulated using operational data.
-This is possible because of the advancement in the , drastic reduction in the cost of sensors, and an ability to have intelligence at the .
+This is possible because of the advancement in the sensor , drastic reduction in the of sensors, and an ability to have intelligence at the .

 A Digital Twin working on real-time operational data would be much more accurate in predicting the performance when compared to the virtual model which uses parametric data.
 It is important to examine if the improved accuracy will make a valid case to add all the complexities and cost to the overall system.